Jump To Section

 Syrah is an international red grape variety used to make high-quality wine.
 Though it originated in southern France from Dureza and Mondeuse Blanche grapes, syrah now grows around the world, from Chile to South Africa, Argentina, and Washington State.

 Syrah is the sixth-most grown grape in the world, with vines covering nearly 500,000 acres.

-Besides its deep red hue, syrah has several other distinct qualities:
+Aside from its deep red hue, the syrah grape has several other distinct qualities:

 - The grape is sturdy, but is susceptible to coulure, a weather-related hazard which causes shattering after flowering.
 It is also vulnerable to attacks from mildew and oidium.